gitpitch/code-presenting/PITCHME.md

 @[3]
 @[5-6]

-For each highlighted code-fragment you have an opportunity to focus-on and explain the code.
+Step through each highlighted code-fragment just like you would in your IDE.

 +++